DanialArab/SQL/Complete SQL Mastery/README.md

 <a name="13"></a>
 #### The IS NULL operator

+How to look for records that miss an attribute?
+Like if we want to find all the customers that don’t have a phone number and like we want to send an email to them and say please provide phone number.
+To do so we use IS NULL operator:

+        SELECT *
+        FROM customers
+        WHERE phone IS NULL

+Here we also can use NOT operator to get the customers who do have a phone like

+        SELECT *
+        FROM customers
+        WHERE phone IS NOT NULL

 <a name="14"></a>
 #### The ORDER BY clause

+How to sort data in your SQL queries?

+By default the data in our query is sorted by the customer_id.
+Why is the customer_id column the default sort column?

+Because the customer_id column is the primary key column for the table customers.
+You can figure it out by clicking the tools like button on the right of the table customers name and then see the customer table in the design mode.
+Here you see that there is a yellow key just before the customer_id meaning this is a primary key column for this table.
+In relational databased every table should have a primary key column and the values in that column should uniquely identify the records in that table.
+So that is why in our query the data is sorted by the custiomer_id which is the primary key.
+To sort the customers by different column:

+        SELECT *
+        FROM customers
+        ORDER BY first_name

+To reverse the order:

+        SELECT *
+        FROM customers
+        ORDER BY first_name DESC

+We can also sort data by multiple columns for example:

+Let’s say we want to first sort customers based on their state and then within each state we want to sort them by their first name:

+        SELECT *
+        FROM customers
+        ORDER BY state, first_name

+We can also use a descending argument anywhere like:

+        SELECT *
+        FROM customers
+        ORDER BY state, first_name DESC

+The difference between MySQL and other DBMSs is that in MySQL we can sort by any columns whether that column is in the SELECT clause or NOT like:

+        SELECT first_name, last_name
+        FROM customers
+        ORDER BY state

+Here although I don’t have state column in SELECT clause but I can sort data based on that.
+But other DBMSs sometimes yell at you when you try to do sorting like this.

+We also can sort data by an alias like:

+        SELECT first_name, last_name, 10 AS points
+        FROM customers
+        ORDER BY points, first_name

+AVOID: you can also sort data by columns position like:

+        SELECT first_name, last_name
+        FROM customers
+        ORDER BY 1, 2 – these are the orders of the columns in the SELECT clause

+This query sorts data by first_name and then last_name.

+BUT avoid this b/c if in the future you have a change in the columns in the SELECT clause like:

+        SELECT birth_data, first_name, last_name
+        FROM customers
+        ORDER BY 1, 2

+The data would be sorted differently and generates unexpected results and so avoid sorting by column’s positions INSTEAD ALWAYS SORT BY COLUMNS’NAMES.

 <a name="15"></a>
 #### The LIMIT clause

+How to limit the number of records from your query?
+Like if we only want to get the three first customers we use the LIMIT clause:

+        SELECT *
+        FROM customers
+        LIMIT 3

+We can optionally supply an offset which is useful for situations we want to paginate data.
+Like:

+        SELECT *
+        FROM customers
+        LIMIT 6, 3

+Here 6 is an offset and tells MySQL to skip the first 6 records and then pick three records.

+Exercise: get the top three loyal customers, like the ones with highest points

+        SELECT *
+        FROM customers
+        ORDER BY points DESC
+        LIMIT 3

+POINT: Again the order matters!
+The LIMIT clause should always come at the end.

 <a name="16"></a>
 ### Retrieving Data From Multiple Tables